y0y0l0/HHA504/cloud_vm_networking_flask/README.md

     - Ingress
     - Action on match: yes
     - Source IP ranges: 0.0.0.0/0
+- Setup VM
     - SSH into the VM
     - Update the OS
     - Install Python, Git, Flask, VENV, and Nano
     - Clone a gitHub repo
     - Create and activate a virtual environment
     - Install Flask, Python, Git, VENV, and Nano using pip and requirements.txt
 - Run a simple Flask app on port 5003 via localhost
 - Modify the Flask app using gitHub to return "Hello from New York!"
 - Access the Flask app via GCP VM public IP